hh-programming-2/programming-2/README.md

 #### Exercises (DL 29.10. at 22)

 > [!IMPORTANT]
 > You can find the exercise descriptions in the "Exercises" tab in Moodle.
+Submitting the "GitHub account username" submission in Moodle is necessary to receive exercise points.

 - Git "Hello world"
 - Warming up